 Botswana is an incredible place for a Safari, featuring some of the most wondrous wilderness locations, from the magnificent Chobe National Park, a refuge for the world’s biggest population of Kalahari elephants to the virtually untouched Okavango Delta, a World Heritage Site and arguably one of Nature’s greatest masterpieces.

 Botswana is renowned for its sophisticated and exclusive eco-lodges and camps, providing comfort and service in the heart of the true wilderness.
 These intimate camps make for an authentic and personalised experience.

 Though perhaps overshadowed by neighbouring Botswana and South Africa, Zambia is undeniably one of the continent’s best safari destinations.
-Kafue National Park & South Luangwa National Park are of particular interest to wildlife enthusiasts, home to an abundance of impressive creatures, from leopards and lions to elephants and pangolins.
+Kafue National Park and South Luangwa National Park are of particular interest to wildlife enthusiasts, home to an abundance of leopards, lions, elephants, and pangolins.

 Zambia is the birthplace of walking safaris, the place where you leave the vehicle behind and lace up your hiking boots to go in search of game both big and small.
 Nothing beats the thrill of rounding a bush to see a herd of gently grazing zebra in the distance.